Director: Jon M Chu

 Having grown up as an ‘ABC’ (American Born Chinese), Rachel has never travelled to her ancestral home before, and the journey ahead of her promises a level of culture shock.
 A contributing element of this is the perception that she is tainted by her Western upbringing; a ‘banana’ (yellow on the outside, white on the inside).
 But more than this is a divide straight out of the classic romcom playbook; class.
 And of course there’s the disapproving matriarch to contend with (the ever reliable Michelle Yeoh).

 Crazy Rich Asians hits expected beats, and in this regard there are no exceptional boundaries broken to waste time recounting, but this does afford the film the opportunity to indulge in something that the genre has always unabashedly enjoyed; ogling wealth.
-Nothing hits the escapism button like first class flights, high-end jewellery and country estates with their own militia.
+Nothing hits the escapism button like first class flights, high-end jewelry and country estates with their own militia.
 Crazy Rich Asians hits the aspirational lifestyle booster and rarely looks back.
 Until the inevitable third act lessons are learned, obvs.

 Director Jon M Chu brings us endlessly beautiful people enjoying themselves in particularly glamorous places.
 To that end Crazy Rich Asians soars with the best of them.
 So of course the costumes are exquisite and the locations are the stuff of envious dreams to us penny-pinching schmos sitting in the cheap seats.
 This is the stuff of high fantasy, where you are encouraged to ditch the realities of the rich/poor divide and simply go, “Ooooh, pretty!”.